Bolton in brief

 • Bolton also has many assets, making the most of these can help develop solutions to address communities' needs.

-• 32% of Bolton adults are classed as physically inactive (2020/21), doing less than the equivalent of half an hour's brisk walk a week.
-This is amongst the highest in England.
+• 26.7% of Bolton adults are classed as physically inactive (2022/23), doing less than the equivalent of half an hour's brisk walk a week.
+This is significantly worse than seen in England as a whole.

-• In Year 6 (age 10-11), 41% of children are classified as above a healthy weight (2021/22).
-This is significantly hgieher than seen in England as a whole and has worsened since Covid.
+• In Year 6 (age 10-11), 37.4% of children are classified as above a healthy weight (2022/23), similar to than seen in England as a whole.
+Child excess weight worsened during Covid but has since returned to levels similar to pre-Covid, however, along with England as a whole, on a generally increasing trend.

-• Levels of GCSE attainment (average attainment 8 score), breastfeeding and smoking in pregnancy are worse than the England average (Child and maternal health profile)
+• Percentage of 5 year olds with experience of visually obvious dental decay, hospital admissions for asthma, and breastfeeding rate are worse than the England average (Child and maternal health profile)

 • Bolton Council declared a Climate Emergency in 2019.
-This has a number of potential direct and impact impacts on population health, and the borough has now developed a strategy to address these.
+This has a number of potential implications that directly impact on population health, and the borough has now developed a strategy to address these.